 Project Preconception Care

-The “Gabby” System, developed by researchers at Boston University Medical Center in partnership with the Relational Agents Group from Northeastern University, is designed to help young black and African American women improve their preconception health status and thus improve their chances of having a healthy pregnancy and birth outcome in the future.
+The Gabby System, developed by researchers at Boston University Medical Center in partnership with the Relational Agents Group from Northeastern University, is a web-based program designed to help young Black and African American women improve their preconception health status and thus improve their chances of having a healthy pregnancy and birth outcome in the future.

 Early testing has been promising with results indicating that Gabby can help young women reduce their number of preconception health risks.
 In addition, users have reported that the system is easy to use and that they like and trust Gabby.

-Click here for an overview of the content of Preconception Care (PCC).
+Click here for an evidence-based report on the clinical content of Preconception Care (PCC).